 Similar to a cohabitation agreement, a marriage agreement (aka marriage contract or prenuptial agreement) is a document that stipulates the rules for spousal support and division of property in the event of a breakdown in the relationship.

-In Ontario, the default position is that marriage agreements are enforceable as they relate to spousal support and the division of property.
-Just as it applied for cohabitation agreements, marriage agreements cannot stipulate who gets access or custody to children.
-Additionally, there are circumstances in which a party may set aside the agreement if the negotiation or signing are deemed to be unfair.
+In Ontario, the default position is that marriage agreement are enforceable as they relate to spousal support and property division.
+Just as it applies to cohabitation agreements, marriage agreements cannot stipulate who gets access or custody of children.
+Additionally, there are circumstances in which a party may set aside the contract if the negotiation or signing is deemed to be unfair.

-Our law firm is committed to providing the utmost and diligent care.
+Our Family Lawyers firm is committed to providing the utmost and most diligent care.
 Contact Brace Law at 905-815-6555 today!